“Let’s take a hit and go for a run!”

 UFC Champion Nate Diaz / Source: Yahoo!
 Sports

 Nate Diaz is a professional MMA fighter and is the current UFC Welterweight Champion.
-Him and his brother, Nick, are well-known cannabis advocates and have their line of CBD products (Diaz Bros CBD Co.).
+He and his brother, Nick, are well-known cannabis advocates and have their line of CBD products (Diaz Bros CBD Co.).
 In a recent interview with Simon Samano at The Blue Corner, this is what Nate has to say:

 “..as an athlete, I think you should be smoking some marijuana, if you choose to do something to help you get through the day, instead of sticking a bunch of steroids in your ass and taking a bunch of faulty supplements.”